Listen to this article

 Stay Consistent

 - Regular Practice: Dedicate a few minutes each day or week to use the calculator.
+Even just 15-20 minutes a day can make a significant difference over time.
 Consistency will help reinforce what you learn and build a strong foundation in personal finance.
+Think of it as a daily financial workout for your brain.

 Mix Up Categories